The Purr of the LogCat

 2. hardware on small devices associated with input from networks, GPS, and so on is subject to signal interruption and so may return null at any time.

-Attempting to manipulate a null quantity will often generate an exception in short order.
-The standard guards against such errors are testing logically for null values before performing operations that are not valid on null objects, and the use of try-catch enclosures to catch and process exceptions gracefully if they do occur.
+Attempting to manipulate a null quantity is a sure-fire way to generate an exception in short order.
+The standard guards against such errors are (1) to understand your code logic so that you do not attempt to use objects before they are created, (2) to test logically for null values before performing operations that are not valid on null objects, and (3) to use try-catch enclosures to catch and process exceptions more gracefully if they do occur.

 Previous | Next | Home